pharriso/ansible_workshop/exercises/ansible_rhel/curl-tower-api/README.md

 -s:         silent mode.
 Cuts out some of the not so -useful curl output we don't want
 -H:         HTTP JSON MIME type headers.
 We need to POST in the extra_vars and job_tags so the job will run successfully
 ```

-NB.
-You will need to check and change where necessary the PUBLIC_IP for your Tower instance and the Job Template number (mine here is 8)

 Lastly, we use python to prettify the output, making it more readable.

 **NOTE**